harleydutton/tabula-rasa/Chapters/Backgrounds/Descriptors (remove).md

 Descriptors are just a couple English words that describe one of the in game concepts below:
 - [[Items]], which are things you have
 - [[Background]], which are things you are and things you know perfectly
-- [[Negative Statuses]], which are things that affect you in a temporary fashion
+- [[Damage]], which are things that affect you in a temporary fashion

 Descriptors are usually put on lists on your character sheet and represent everything about your character that isn't purely mechanical.